 1) Type device manager in the Windows search box, and click Device Manager.

 2) Double-click Bluetooth to see all the devices under this category.
 Then, right-click your Bluetooth device and click Properties.

 3) Select the Power Management tab.
 Then, uncheck Allow the computer to turn off this device to save power, and click OK.

 Connect your Bluetooth device again and see if everything goes normal.
 If it still disconnects, there’s another fix to try.

 Fix 2 – Restart the Bluetooth service

 Bluetooth needs to work on certain services on your PC.
-So if you have trouble connecting your Bluetooth device, you should check whether these services are started and running properly.
+When you have trouble connecting the Bluetooth device, it’s necessary to check whether related services are started and running properly.